AndrePinheiroPT/AndrePinheiroPT/README.md

 ## About Me

-I am 22 years old and I have a passion for problem-solving and maths in general.
+I have a passion for problem-solving and maths in general.
 My main hobbies are drawing, solving problems and learning new stuff.
 My long-term goals are to enjoy a research career and look for good results in ICPC :)

 ## Skills & Technologies